margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Imagine a world where all the colors exude the light and shine their true colors.
 Imagine a world where all 7.2 billion people are running towards the same goal.
 Imagine a world where all 7.2 billion people are aiming in the same direction.
+Imagine a world where all 7.2 billion people are helping each other grow.
 The World would resound with light and sound.
 The World where the heavens, the sky smile down.
 All the colors of the universe are embraced as one.